 While Skills represent a set of related talents, Domains represent expertise or knowledge in a broad discipline.
 When a Bird makes a roll, they get an extra die if they have a Domain that is relevant to the task at hand.

 Domains are added to the roll if they are directly related to the action (powering up an ancient engine is Tech) but also if the action is indirectly related to the task (attacking the mad sorcerer is Occult).
-There are four Domains Birds can have expertise in:
+There are seven Domains:

-- Coin The flow of coin and trade.

-- Crime Criminal organizations and networks.

-- Occult The arcane arts of Nest.

-- Tech Working with old and new tech.
+- Bind Law, order, and bureaucracy keeping Nest together - Coin The flow of coin and trade - Courts "Legitimate" syndicates doing dirty work. - Crime Illegal organizations and networks, not Courts. - Occult The arcane arts of Nest. - Tech Working with old and new technology. - Worship The many faiths, followings, and creeds of Nest.